Skip to main content

 Easy peasy, right?

-is still not supported in IE. Hence if IE support is critical for your app, consider using other approach such as CSS-in-JS (styled components for Vue or for React).
+filter is still not supported in IE. If IE support is critical for your app, consider using another approach such as CSS-in-JS (styled components for Vue or for React).

-When dealing with text, another key aspect of making it more readable on pages is to do with contrast.
-The Web Content Accessibility Guideline (WCAG) defines that text or images of text must have a contrast ratio of at least 4.5:1 with the exception of large text (where it's 3:1), invisible and decorative text and logotypes, where the next is part of a brand name.
+When dealing with text, another key aspect of readability is contrast.
+The Web Content Accessibility Guideline (WCAG) defines that text or images of text must have a contrast ratio of at least 4.5:1, with the exception of large text (3:1), invisible and decorative text, and logotypes where the text is part of a brand name.

-When discussing contrast, it's important to understand that we are not talking about changing the colour, but instead we want to make sure that people who have moderately low vision can still read the text found on the webpage by providing sufficient contrast between text and its background.
+We’re not talking about changing the colour.
+We want to make sure that people with moderately low vision can still read the text by providing sufficient contrast between text and its background.

-The larger text has, the lower the contrast criteria purely because larger strokes are used and therefore, larger text is by definition, easier to read.
+Larger text has a lower contrast threshold, purely because larger strokes are used.
+Larger text is, by definition, easier to read.

-Remember, contrast also applies to images of text - so anything that has been rendered into an image format but has text.
+Remember, contrast also applies to images of text, so anything that’s been rendered into an image format but contains text.

-Generally speaking, 18 point text or a 14 point bold text is already considered to be "large text", and therefore it has the lower contrast ratio requirement.
+Generally, 18-point text or 14-point bold text is already considered “large text” and carries the lower contrast ratio requirement.

-If you'd like to make sure that the text and background colours of your website pass the contrast test, you can check out the Contrast Checker tool by WebAIM.
+If you’d like to verify that your text and background colours pass the contrast test, check out the Contrast Checker tool by WebAIM.

-Since we have mentioned Cloudinary before it's relatively easy to grab the predominant colour of the photo automatically and add it as a tag.
-This would involve some code but roughly would look like this, using Node.js:
+Since we’ve mentioned Cloudinary, it’s relatively easy to grab the predominant colour of a photo automatically and add it as a tag.
+This involves some code but roughly looks like this, using Node.js:

 require('dotenv').config();